finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

 # **set_posting_module_rules**
 > PostingModuleRulesUpdatedResponse set_posting_module_rules(scope, code, posting_module_code, posting_module_rule)

-[EXPERIMENTAL] SetPostingModuleRules: Set the rules of a Posting Module
+[EARLY ACCESS] SetPostingModuleRules: Set the rules of a Posting Module

 Set the given Posting Modules rules, this will replace the existing set of rules for the posting module.